-MY 2016 marked the ninth year that covered state and alternative fuel provider fleets could choose DOE's Alternative Compliance option in lieu of complying with EPAct via Standard Compliance.
+MY 2017 marked the tenth year that covered state and alternative fuel provider fleets could choose DOE's Alternative Compliance option in lieu of complying with EPAct via Standard Compliance.
 EPAct 2005 established Alternative Compliance, and the option was put in place by DOE's final rulemaking in March 2007 for initial application in MY 2008.

 Under Alternative Compliance, fleets employ petroleum reduction measures in lieu of acquiring AFVs under Standard Compliance.
-Examples of these petroleum reduction measures are included in the chart above.
+Examples of these petroleum reduction measures are included in Figure 5.
 Fleets must obtain a waiver from DOE for the upcoming model year.
-To receive a waiver, fleets first must submit an intent to apply for a waiver to DOE.
-They must then file a complete waiver application that includes a plan showing how they intend to reduce their fleets' petroleum consumption.
+To receive a waiver, fleets first must submit an intent to apply for a waiver to DOE; they then must follow up that intent by filing a complete waiver application that includes a plan showing how they intend to reduce their fleets' petroleum consumption.